AdaCore/gnatstudio/docs/users_guide/editing.rst

   See also :ref:`Using_GPS_for_Remote_Development` for a more efficient way to work locally on remote files.

-*Recent*
-  .. index:: recent
+.. index:: menu; file --> recent

+:menuselection:`File --> Recent`
   Open a sub menu containing a list of the ten most recent files opened in GPS, so that you can reopen them easily.

-*Save*
-  .. index:: save
+.. index:: menu; file --> save

+:menuselection:`File --> Save`
   Save the current source editor if needed.

-*Save As...*
-  .. index:: save as
+.. index:: menu; file --> save as

+:menuselection:`File --> Save As...`
   Same current file under a different name, using the file selector dialog.
   :ref:`The_File_Selector`.

-*Save More*
-  .. index:: save
+.. index:: menu; file --> save more

+:menuselection:`File --> Save More`
-  Give access to extra save capabilities.
+  Give access to extra save capabilities:

-*All*
-  .. index:: save all
+  - :menuselection:`File --> Save More --> All`
      Save all items, including projects, etc...

-*Desktop*
-  .. index:: save desktop
+  - :menuselection:`File --> Save More -->Desktop`
      Save the desktop to a file.
 The desktop includes information about files, graphs, ... and their window size and position in GPS.
 The desktop is saved per top level project, so that if you reload the same project you get back to the same situation you were in when you left GPS.
 Instead, if you load a different project another desktop will be loaded (or the default desktop).
-  Through the preference "Save Desktop On Exit", you can also automatically save this desktop when you quit GPS.
+Through the :index:`preference <preferences; general --> save desktop on exit>` :menuselection:`General-->Save Desktop On Exit`, you can also automatically save this desktop when you quit GPS.

-*Change Directory...*
-  .. index:: directory
+.. index:: menu; file --> change directory

+:menuselection:`File --> Change Directory...`
   Open a directory selection dialog that lets you change the current working directory.

-*Messages*
-  .. index:: messages
+.. index:: menu; file --> locations

+:menuselection:`File --> Locations`
-  This sub menu gives access to functionalities related to the Messages window.
+  This sub menu gives access to functionalities related to the :guilabel:`Locations` window.
-  :ref:`The_Messages_Window`.

-*Clear*
-  .. index:: messages
-  .. index:: clear

-  Clear the contents of the Messages window.

-*Save As...*
-  .. index:: save as

-  Save the contents of the Messages window to a file.
-A file selector is displayed to choose the name and location of the file.

-*Load Contents...*
-  .. index:: load

-  Open a file selector to load the contents of a file in the Messages window.
-  Source locations are identified and loaded in :ref:`The_Locations_View`.

-*Export Locations to Editor*
+  - :menuselection:`File --> Locations --> Export Locations to Editor`
-  .. index:: export locations

-  List the contents of the Locations view in a standard text editor.
+     List the contents of the :guilabel:`Locations` view in a standard text editor.

-*Close*
-  .. index:: close
+.. index:: menu; file --> print

-  Close the current window.
-This applies to all GPS windows, not only source editors.

-*Print*
 .. index:: print

+:menuselection:`File --> Print`
   Print the current window contents, optionally saving it interactively if it has been modified.
 The Print Command specified in the preferences is used if it is defined.
 On Unix this command is required; on Windows it is optional.